Alberto Zorsi's Italian KR2S

 Rob Schmitt has posted a KR2S Pilot Operating Handbook, provided as a template for others to use.

-KROnline is a FREE online electronic KR Newsletter devoted to sharing information with other KR builders and pilots in a timely manner.
-It is chock full of valuable information gained from the experience of many web oriented KR builders.
+KROnline was a free online electronic KR Newsletter devoted to sharing information with other KR builders and pilots in a timely manner.
+Only a few "issues" were created, but they are chock full of valuable information gained from the experience of many web oriented KR builders.
 Check it out!

 Suppliers of KR parts: